-Taking Sustainable Office Supplies On The Road In June 2013, Emily McKeon and Lin King of Campus Recycling and Refuse Services' Zero Waste Research Center partnered with Sandy Macasieb of UC Berkeley Procurement and Scott Hrudicka of OfficeMax to create a simplified list of environmentally-preferred products (EPP) offered in the Bear Buy purchasing system.
+Taking Sustainable Office Supplies On The Road In June 2013, Emily McKeon and Lin King of Campus Recycling and Refuse Services' Zero Waste Research Center partnered with Sandy Macasieb of UC Berkeley Procurement and Scott Hrudicka of OfficeMax to create a simplified list of environmentally-preferred office products offered in the Bear Buy purchasing system.
 The Zero Waste Research Center suggested products that would be sustainable alternatives to common office supplies.
 This list of products includes common office supplies such as pens, whiteboard markers, and post-its.
-Campus Shared Services hosted the first EPP Road Show in November.
+Campus Shared Services (CSS) hosted the first EPP Road Show on November and numerous once since.